 2. Tagging and Searching in Samigo Project

-Unicon has been working with USUHS (Uniformed Services University of the Health Sciences) to generate a new service to manage tag collections in Sakai.
+Unicon has been working with the Uniformed Services University of the Health Sciences (USU) to generate a new service to manage tag collections in Sakai.

 This service will allow other tools to tag elements in Sakai.
 The tags can be used as extra information to define an element, or can be used as a search parameter.
 To demonstrate this, the project has integrated this service with Samigo, allowing a user to easily tag questions.